-Make your own Concrete and Wood Garden Bench.
+Make your own Concrete Garden Bench.
 Build a form to cast the concrete bench legs.
 This modern concrete and red cedar bench has simple, clean lines.
 This is the first bench of the series.
 This is Part 1 of the series.

 Background for the Concrete Garden Bench ONE

 Hi everybody this is Kent from man about tools and today we’re making this wood and concrete garden bench.

 I’ve been wanting to make some benches to go along with the concrete garden boxes I’ve been casting.
 I like the blend of concrete and wood with simple, clean lines.
 This design has square concrete legs and a flat planked wooden seat.
 Here’s how the bench goes together.

 The concrete legs have three protruding seat bolts at the top and one bolt on the inside to attach a stretcher.